-- Right-click and duplicate the Default 3D View, named {3D}. - Rename the view to Structural 3D View. - Change the Discipline to Structural in the Properties Palette. - Type VV. - Turn off everything except the "structural" categories; make sure the "Show categories from all disciplines" option near the bottom is checked. - o Leave floors and stairs on as well. - Check the Transparent option to the right of Floors.
+- Right-click and duplicate the Default 3D View, named {3D}. - Rename the view to Structural 3D View. - Change the Discipline to Structural in the Properties Palette. - Type VV. - Turn off everything except the "structural" categories; make sure the "Show categories from all disciplines" option near the bottom is checked. - o Leave floors and stairs on as well. - O Set the Transparent option to 75 for the Floors.